Sport in Albania: Albanian Club Volleyball history

+Achievements by Albania in Volleyball

 Athletics

 Athletics has been a successful individual sport in Albania.
 Izmir Smajlaj won gold in the men's long jump in 2017 European Athletics Indoor Championships in Belgrade and Luiza Gega won silver at the 2013 Summer Universiade in the 1500 metres run, the first medal for Albania at the Summer Universiade.
 Gega also won silver in the women's 3000 metres steeplechase in the 2016 European Championships in Athletics in Amsterdam.
-She wrote history for Albania as she won the first ever gold medal for her country at the 2022 European Athletics Championships in Munich, winning the contest with a time of 9:11.31.
-It is also her first gold medal, in her athletic carrier at the European Athletics Championships.
+She won the first-ever gold medal for Albania at the 2022 European Athletics Championships in Munich, winning the contest with a time of 9:11.31.
+It was also her first gold medal at the European Athletics Championships.
 Achieving also a European Athletics Championships record.
+In the 2023 European Games she would write history for Albania, as she won the gold medal in the 3000 metres steeplechase, equaling the record of the Bulgarian athlete Ivet Lalova-Collio with 11 wins in her athletic carrier.
+She also secured the qualification for the 2024 Olympic Games in Paris after winning yet another gold medal this time in the Balkan Athletics Championship in Serbia.

-Luiza Gega also competed for Albania at the 2016 and 2020 Summer Olympics in the women's 3000 metres steeplechase.
+Gega also competed for Albania at the 2016 and 2020 Summer Olympics in the women's 3000 metres steeplechase.
 She was the flag bearer for Albania at the 2016 Olympics and together with Briken Calja in 2020.
 Gega qualified as the first Albanian to the finals in Athletics at the 2020 Summer Olympics.
-As she finished in fifth place with a time of 9:23.85 at the end enough to qualify for the final, in which she finished in 13th.

-Albania is also successful in Athletics at the Mediterranean Games in which they won seven medals, two gold, two silvers and three bronze.
-Gega has been the most successful athlete for Albania at this competition.
-Winning first silver in 2013 and her second medal came at the 2018 Mediterranean Games winning gold in the 3000 metres steeplechase.
-She won gold in the 2022 Mediterranean Games, improving her own record with a time of 9:14.29.
+Albania is also successful in athletics at the Mediterranean Games in which they won seven medals, two gold, two silvers and three bronze.
+Gega has been the most successful athlete for Albania at this competition, winning first silver in 2013 and gold in the 3000 metres steeplechase, followed by another gold in the 2022.
 She is the first Albanian athlete to achieve this feat at the Mediterranean Games.

 Boxing

 Albania competed at the AIBA World Boxing Championships held in Belgrade in 2021.
 Alban Beqiri won the first-ever medal for Albania at this competition, winning bronze in the light middleweight category.

 Florian Marku is a former kickboxer who competes in boxing.
-In 2014 he won the WKU World Championship in kickboxing.
-He won the IBF world title against Maxim Prodan.
-He won after 10 rounds via split decision, becoming world champion.
-He recently fought against Jorick Luisetto in Wembley Stadium, extending his unbeaten record in boxing, after winning via split decision.
+In 2014 he won the WKU World Championship in kickboxing, then won the IBF world title against Maxim Prodan.

-Albania competed in boxing at the 2018 Mediterranean Games held in Tarragona.
-Krenar Zeneli secured the silver medal in bantamweight, the first silver medal for Albania in boxing at the Mediterranean Games.
+At the 2018 Mediterranean Games held in Tarragona, Krenar Zeneli secured the silver medal in bantamweight, the first silver medal for Albania in boxing at the Mediterranean Games.